 § 1.
 Any student who was enrolled in a bachelor's programme and has not yet obtained the bachelor's degree required for entry into a subsequent master's programme, can simultaneously enrol for this master's programme under the conditions set out below.
-The restrictions listed in article 59 shall nonetheless apply.
-Spreading of enrolment is possible under the same conditions.
+The restrictions listed in article 59 and article 88, § 3 shall nonetheless apply.